 North Union Street Park

 Located at the intersection of Cherry and North Union Streets, the City currently is constructing new park on a one-acre parcel that previously had been planned for residential development.
-The new park will include rain gardens to improve drainage, a lawn for public enjoyment, new trees, and sidewalk and curbing.
+The new park includes rain gardens to improve drainage, a meadow path filled with native plant species, a lawn for public enjoyment, as well as new trees, sidewalk, and curbing.

 Located parallel to the Delaware River is the Delaware and Raritan Feeder Canal, which runs the entire length of the City and provides space for walking, bicycling, and running.
 The canal was constructed in the 1830’s providing the factories of Lambertville access to markets located along the Delaware River.
 Its use as a commercial waterway ended with the appearance of the railroads.
 The park was created in 1974 and is managed by the State of New Jersey.
 For more information on the D&R Canal Park, Click Here